 Now that we’ve detailed all the issues you should consider when choosing a social wall platform, let’s look at the TINT platform itself.

 TINT offers a customizable platform and pricing to suit your individual needs.
 A multi-faceted digital marketing platform, TINT offers a range of plans and engagement options for both project-based and long-term use.
-Leverage up to 25 feeds and customize themes to your branding.
-One of TINT’s big differentiators is that they allow you to redistribute your content back to your website or to your digital ads across the web.
+Leverage multiple content feeds and customize themes to your branding.
+One of TINT’s big differentiators is the omnichannel nature of the platform, allowing you to redistribute your content back to your website or to your digital ads across the web.

 Even though it may seem like an easy problem to solve, the world of social walls is incredibly complex.

-If you would like to learn more about the best social wall for your business, get in touch today.
+If you would like to learn more about the best social wall for your business, talk to our social wall experts today.